 On the moonless night of Dec.
 18, 1813, a pair of mysterious blue lights at the mouth of the Thames River thwarted Stephen Decatur’s attempt to sneak through a British blockade.

 A British squadron had chased Decatur’s three warships up the river from Long Island Sound June, a year after the War of 1812 broke out.
-For six months, Decatur and his men remained stuck five miles upriver, unable to do more than nurse a hearty dislike for New London.
+For six months, Decatur and his men remained stuck five miles upriver, unable to do more than nurse a hearty distaste for New London.

 So when Decatur saw those blue lights, he immediately understood them as signals to warn the British of his attempted escape.

 New England as a whole objected to the War of 1812, which brought hard times to the region.
 Banks failed, poorhouses overflowed and unemployment approached 50 percent of the workforce.
 New London faced the additional menace of a British invasion because of Decatur’s presence on the Thames River.

 No one ever found out whether a British spy or an American traitor lit the mysterious blue lights.
 But the publicity surrounding the affair tarnished New England’s dominant political party, the Federalists, who implacably opposed the War of 1812.

 Decatur vs. New London

 U.S. Navy Commodore Stephen Decatur in 1813 was fresh off a military triumph.
 In 1812, his frigate United States captured the HMS Macedonian off the Canary Islands.
 Decatur had the ship repaired and refitted, and hauled his prize back to New York for wartime duty on the American side.

 In June, a British squadron spotted Decatur’s three warships in Long Island Sound off Montauk Point.
 Decatur, with no room to maneuver, ordered his ships to flee up the Thames River.
 Two Revolutionary-era forts could protect the river from either side: Fort Trumbull in New London and Fort Griswold in Groton.

 But New London, a hotbed of Federalism, resented both the war and Decatur.
 New Londoners treated Decatur not as a hero, but with “scathing remarks implying cowardice, duplicity, and other invectives.”